gneu42/Easy-Buffer/README.md

 **Easy-Buffer** is based on single loop buffer like Quiver or the Prusa MMU2 Filament Retract Bank.
 It can be associated to the ERCT-lite, for people that can't use the official Cotton Tail (ERCT)

+The bottom clamp is designed to hold 3 buffer towers on a Voron 2.4 350.
+For other printer, the clamp should be redesigned.

 It consists of :
   * 150mm high stackable buffer towers.
   * A interface block.